TME520/TiMiNoo/README.md

 - Enough jumper cables to assemble the circuitry

 ![Prototype board](./assets/proto4.jpg "TiMiNoo")

+## About version 1.3.0
+1st, I must say version 1.2.2 can be considered feature-complete.
+Version 1.3.0 is an attempt at saving memory in order to pack more features (games, new friends, more food items...), but it might not work.
+FYI, the hardware used only allows for 28K of code + data and has 2.5K of RAM.
+Compared to even an entry-level computer, that's not much at all.
+I know from experience that some [very skilled coders were able to do wonders with such limited resources](https://www.pouet.net/prodlist.php?type%5B%5D=32k&page=1) and their work is my main source of inspiration.

 ## Commercial status
 TiMiNoo is an open source project that is not meant to be sold.
 Please note the cat sprites are under a [Creative Commons Attribution-NonCommercial 4.0 International CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license that explicitly prohibits commercial use.
 I'm 100% OK with this.